 Across the Grand Harbour, to the south of Valletta, are the historic fortified towns of Vittoriosa, Cospicua and Senglea, commonly referred to as the three cities of Cottonera.
 If you only have time for one of them, Vittoriosa is the one most worth a visit.
 Here you find Fort St Angelo, the Inquisitor's Palace and the Vittoriosa Waterfront was refurbished in the early 2000's to once again reach up to its former glory.

-The remains of numerous temples erected in the fourth and third millennium B.C. are unique in the world.
+The remains of temples erected in the fourth and third millennium B.C. are a unique sighting.
 Stone idols, animal representations carved in relief, stone tablets, altars and screens decorated with spirals and other patterns enhance the attraction of these magnificent sanctuaries.
-You find the remnants on various locations around the islands.
-Some of the places worth a visit are Hagar Qim in Qrendi.
-Tarxien Temples in Tarxien and Ggantija in Gozo.
+Some of the places worth a visit are Hagar Qim in Qrendi, Tarxien Temples in Tarxien and Ggantija in Gozo.

 Malta is famous for its clear blue water and the perfect conditions for diving.
-Plenty of reefs, caves and wreck make it an unforgettable experience.
-Take the chance to go on a boat cruise to one of the many fenced ponds with giant Tunas.
-To swim among these 2-meters and 500 kg big fish are fascinating.
-For the beginner or the person who never even have tried to dive there is big array of different schools to choose from.
+Plenty of reefs, caves and remains of old shipwrecks make it an unforgettable experience.
+Make use of the chance to go on a boat cruise to one of the many fenced ponds with giant tuna.
+Swimming among these 2-meter long and 500-kg heavy fish is absolutely fascinating.